sohail979/KNote/Auth.md

 8. Validate and store encryption keys in **KittycashProfileKey**:
    - Save public and private keys securely.
 9. Register the user in **Stripe**  in **KittycashStripeCustomers** for future subscriptions and payments.
 10. Handle referral logic (if not admin):
+   - Checks if this user was invited by someone (referred by).
+   - Look in KittycashProfileInvitees to see if this invite already exists.
+   - Link the invitee to the referrer by creating a direct message group.
    - Update the referrer’s records.
-   - Link the invitee to the referrer.

 11. Send confirmation notifications:
     - Emails & SMS to both the user and the referrer.
+12. Assign User Role
-12. Return user profile details:
+13. Return user profile details:
     - Role, subscription, security keys, etc.